secretbosscode/nzbidx/docs/db.md

 ## Prerequisites

 * PostgreSQL 15+ with the [pgvector](https://github.com/pgvector/pgvector) extension installed on the server.
 * Superuser access to install extensions.
+Having permission to create databases alone is not enough.

 ## Create role and database